Color. Style. Empowerment.“Every person has the right to feel empowered and look fantastic.”

 Starting in 2001, Zyla held the position of head costume designer for General Hospital, Port Charles, and most recently All My Children for which he received the 2010 Outstanding Achievement in Costume Design Emmy Award.
 For twenty years, Zyla has also designed shows for Broadway and regional theatre productions, as well as commercials and film.
 He has collaborated with some of the most recognizable faces of contemporary culture including Hillary Clinton, Tom Hanks.
 Carol Burnett, Neil Patrick Harris, Susan Lucci and Kelsey Grammar among many others.

 David Zyla’s background began in fashion design.
 At age 22, Zyla started his own Seventh Avenue label.
 The cutting-edge designs of the international Zyla evening wear label were featured at New York’s Fashion Week and sold at the nation’s chicest stores, including Bergdorf Goodman and Henri Bendel.
 Zyla was then courted to bring his reputation as an edgy designer with strong ties to the global fashion community to ABC, spearheading the producers’ efforts to reinvigorate the visual quality of daytime television.

 David attended New York University’s Tisch School of the Arts and often serves as a teacher and guest lecturer at major design institutions, museums, and schools, including New York University, Hofstra University, LIM College, Otterbein College and UC Davis.

-Color Your Style in Your City: US Travel Schedule Expanded!
+Color Your Style in Your City: Savannah, GA added to US & UK Travel Schedule

 Looking to Color Your Style?